 - Property investing and real estate developments (Australia)

 I am also a part time student and always learning.
-I’ve managed to use workplace educational grants to get a Bachelors and Masters degrees in Engineering for pennies on the dollar – Over $200,000 worth of Undergrad and Graduate tuition at a total cost of around $18,000.
-I also have a variety of hobbies including Gardening, Cooking, Music (guitar) and learning to speak new languages.
+I’ve managed to use workplace educational grants to get a Bachelors and Masters degrees in Engineering for pennies on the dollar – Over $150,000 worth of Undergrad and Post Graduate scholarships at a total cost to me so far of around $28,000.
+I am a life long learner and after reaching my FI goals I am interested in doing a doctorate in the Space / Cyber industry.
+I also have a variety of other hobbies including Gardening and Permaculture, Cooking, Music and learning other languages.

-This isn’t because I want to stop flying; I will never stop flying.
+This isn’t because I wanted to stop flying; I will never stop flying.
 Fair warning, aviation is a disease and on your first flight you will be hooked you can never stop.
-I just want flexible work options in the future (potentially fly a reduced schedule/roster), so I can do whatever I want, whenever I want – including being the best Dad I can possibly be!
+I want flexible work options in the future (potentially fly a reduced schedule/roster, or just flying for fun on weekends), so I can do whatever I want, whenever I want – including in the future raising kids and being the best Dad I can possibly be!

-From my time in aviation, especially instructing, I learned the value of teamwork.
+From my time in aviation, especially instructing, I learned the value of teamwork and information sharing.
 When you can help people to get what they need, you can often work together and get what you need, too.
-I also want to keep myself accountable to my goals.
+I also want to keep myself accountable to my goals, and network with smart people who had already achieved or were well on their way to achieving the goals I was working towards.
 This is why I started CaptainFI.com.

 Hopefully you can use the tips and tricks here to help you on your journey to Financial Independence – even if that only means being able to save a few bucks here or there, or questioning what I have said and sparking a fire in you to delve into some deeper research.
 Whilst its not financial advice (which I am certainly not qualified or licensed to give), this is just the experiences of an Aussie bloke trying to make a better life through financial independence.